top of page

 Along the way, they joke that the "Avstriyka" bus is the scene of a national competition to see who gets the most gratitude.
 The paramedics and doctors thank everyone for their bravery and wish them good health.
 In turn, they are grateful for their responsiveness.
 Some crew members say it doesn't feel like they are on their feet for 20 hours in such an atmosphere: gratitude inspires them.

-By chance, men from all over Ukraine, from different frontline areas, found themselves on the same bus.
+By chance, men from all over Ukraine, found themselves on the same bus.
 Despite their fatigue, they are eager to talk.
 These stories can be used to weave a tapestry of brotherhood in the struggle.
 Almost all of them saw the Donetsk region for the first time when they came to defend it.

 Hospitallers